RebornOS-Team/rebornos-docker/README.md

 A Docker Container for RebornOS x86_64

+The source for this docker image is at https://github.com/RebornOS-Developers/rebornos-docker

 The docker image is uploaded at https://hub.docker.com/r/rebornos/rebornos

 The `build.sh`, `run.sh`, and `build_and_run.sh` scripts are self explanatory.
 They build an image and run the container using the local `Dockerfile`.